fbernaly/esp-fun/README.md

 * a TCP server that accept commands to send a message to a Google device in your home.

+#### Reading LED Light

+It uses an ESP32 and a push button to control an LED light and connects to Apple HomeKit using [HomeSpan linrary](https://github.com/HomeSpan/HomeSpan).

 ### References:

 - [Connecting to a wifi network](https://techtutorialsx.com/2017/04/24/esp32-connecting-to-a-wifi-network/)